 Important Note: For purposes of allocating contributions between a primary and election, any contribution made during the period beginning with the date that the committee was established through the date of the primary is counted towards the primary limitation, and any subsequent contribution is counted towards the election.
 For example, if the donor's contribution limit is \$1,000 and he contributes \$1,000 by primary day, then an additional \$1,000 may be given by the same donor for the election after primary day.
 Another donor who gave \$500 of the applicable \$1,000 limit by primary day would be allowed to give only another \$1,000 (not \$1,500) for the election.
-The application of these rules is dependent on two critical factors: (a) a candidate must be challenged in a primary.
+The application of these rules is dependent on two critical factors: (a) a candidate must be challenged in a primary; and (b) timing of receipt of the donor's contribution in relation to the date of a primary.
 Additionally, the candidate must remain on the election ballot in order to qualify for additional contributions relating to the election.
 This means that if a candidate has an opponent on the primary ballot, but such opponent withdraws from the race before the primary and there are no other primary opponents, the contribution limits would not reset.